BackstagecrewIS/milkman/README.md

   - Imagery

-    Hero Images created using Photoshop and an image from Pexels [Photo by Klaus Hollederer:]( https://www.pexels.com/photo/brown-and-white-cow-54550/)
+    Hero Image created using Photoshop and an image from Pexels [Photo by Klaus Hollederer:]( https://www.pexels.com/photo/brown-and-white-cow-54550/)

     The icons used are sourced from [Font Awesome](https://fontawesome.com/)

   - Wireframes

-  Initial designs for the site.
+  #### Initial designs for the site.
   All pages to be responsive.

   The wireframes can be viewed in a separate [Wireframes MD File](/wireframes.md)